-To examine the contribution of melting physics in LSMs to the SWE underestimation, the mean annual snow ablations during the accumulation period, i.e. from October 1st to the date of the maximum SWE for each year for each SEUP member, are compared to the corresponding amount of snow ablation from SNOTEL (Figure 65).
+To examine the contribution of melting physics in LSMs to the SWE underestimation, the mean annual snow ablations during the accumulation period, i.e. from October 1st to the date of the maximum SWE for each year for each SEUP member, are compared to the corresponding amount of snow ablation from SNOTEL (Figure 5).
 The reason why the spring melt ablation period was excluded in the analysis is that it would include the impact of precipitation underestimation (i.e. the LSM ablation would always be lower than the SNOTEL ablation simply because there was less total snowfall to begin with).
 The same maps but for the accumulated snow ablation from October 1st to April 1st are provided in Figure S6.
-Even though the LSMs underestimate the SWE, and the peak SWE dates are generally earlier than the observations, there are larger ablations from all LSMs as compared to the observations at 79% to 89% of the total stations by up to 184 mm (Noah-MP; mean difference: 57 mm) to 274 mm (Catchment; mean difference: 57 mm), except for regions with lower elevation ranges (< 1000 m a.s.l.).
+Even though the LSMs underestimate the SWE, and the peak SWE dates are generally earlier than the observations, there are larger ablations from all LSMs as compared to the observations at 68% to 87% of the total stations by up to 188 mm (Noah-MP; mean difference: 6.5 mm) to 314 mm (Catchment; mean difference: 52 mm), except for regions with lower elevation ranges (< 1000 m a.s.l.).
 The magnitude of the ablations is highly region-specific.
-While larger ablations are found in mountainous regions with higher elevation ranges (> 1000 m a.s.l.) such as the Northern Rockies and the Sierra Nevada, there is a tendency toward smaller ablations than the observations in the Pacific Northwest.
+While larger ablations are found in mountainous regions with higher elevation ranges (> 2000 m a.s.l.) such as the Middle and Southern Rockies and the Sierra Nevada, there is a tendency toward smaller ablations than the observations in the Pacific Northwest.
 In fact, this is because there was lower SWE accumulation from LSMs than observed, resulting in less snow ablation.
-Noah-MP has a relatively smaller difference in ablation as compared to the other three LSMs, suggesting that melting physics in Noah-MP probably performs better than that of others.

-Figure 6S. (a) Mean difference maps (four LSMs ensembled by three forcings minus SNOTEL) in the accumulated snow ablation during the snow accumulation periods from October 1 to the date of the maximum SWE of each ensemble member for each year from 2010 to 2017 across the western United States and (b) density plots of the snow ablation difference by four elevation ranges of SNOTEL sites
+Figure 5. (a) Mean difference maps (four LSMs ensembled by three forcings minus SNOTEL) in the accumulated snow ablation during the snow accumulation periods from October 1 to the date of the maximum SWE of each ensemble member for each year from 2010 to 2017 across the western United States and (b) density plots of the snow ablation difference by four elevation ranges of SNOTEL sites

-240 The ratios of SWE to total precipitation ($f{SWE, precip}$) for each LSM and SNOTEL are also compared to examine the proportion 241 of early snow ablation to precipitation (Figure 7G).
-For the ratio map from SNOTEL, about 80 to 90% of the precipitation is 242 accumulated as snowpack in the continental regions including the Sierra Nevada.
-Whereas SNOTEL has about 20 to 40% 243 precipitation accumulated as SWE during the accumulation period in the Pacific Northwest and southern regions including 244 Arizona and New Mexico.
-Results show that most LSMs underestimate the $f{SWE, precip}$ and melting losses occur too frequently 245 in LSMs during the accumulation period.
+The ratios of SWE to total precipitation ( $f{SWE, precip}$ ) for each LSM and SNOTEL are also compared to examine the proportion of early snow ablation to precipitation (Figure 6).
+For the ratio map from SNOTEL, about 80 to 90% of the precipitation is accumulated as snowpack in the continental regions including the Sierra Nevada.
+Whereas SNOTEL has about 20 to 40% precipitation accumulated as SWE during the accumulation period in the Pacific Northwest and southern regions including Arizona and New Mexico.
+Results show that most LSMs underestimate the $f{SWE, precip}$ and melting losses occur too frequently in LSMs during the accumulation period.
 Among the LSMs, the spatial distribution of the Noah-MP's ratio closely follows the SNOTEL observations, followed by Catchment, JULES, and Noah.
 However, Noah-MP still has lower ratios, particularly in the Middle/Northern Rockies as well as Arizona/New Mexico Mountains.

-Figure 76.
+Figure 6.
 Maps of the mean ratio of the annual maximum SWE to total accumulated precipitation for the SNOTEL and four LSMs by the date of the maximum SWE of each ensemble member from 2010 to 2017.
 Each LSM result was ensembled by three forcings.